Canon XS vs Leica M Typ 262

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XS and Leica M (Typ 262) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XS and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the XS and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the XS and M Typ 262 can be found, respectively, in the Canon XS Manual (free pdf) or the online Leica M Typ 262 Manual.

 So how do things add up?
 Is the Canon XS better than the Leica M Typ 262 or vice versa?
 The listing below highlights the relative strengths of the two models.